Mara&Meru™ is our link between the outdoors, what we want to wear every day, and high street fashion.

 What can fans of the range expect in future (unless this is a closely-guarded secret)?

-We have some exciting new luggage accessories coming into stock soon, including a luggage protector to keep your Mara&Meru™ bags looking nice and pristine for longer - and for added protection from the shot-putters and discus throwers of the travel world: the luggage handlers.
+We have some exciting new luggage accessories, including a luggage protector to keep your Mara&Meru™ bags looking nice and pristine for longer - and for added protection from the shot-putters and discus throwers of the travel world: the luggage handlers.
 We are also working a new version of the luggage protector which will add even more functionality to our range of larger duffels.
 A plan to make a backpack version really excites me as not only is it a great and untried idea, but it means I will need to do a walking safari expedition next to test it.
 I do not need to keep this secret as, until you have seen what we have designed, you won't be able to picture it.

 Anything else you would like to say about Mara&Meru™?